Dental Care for Seniors

 Do I have to pay for dental care if I’m on Medicare?

-But even if you have a Medicare Advantage Plan that covers basic or routine dental care, it typically will not cover you for major dental bills, such as root canals, implants, gum grafts, etc. This is even more reason to try and maintain your oral health as you age.
+Even if you have a Medicare Advantage Plan that covers basic or routine dental care, it typically will not cover you for major dental bills, such as root canals, implants, gum grafts, etc. This is even more reason to try and maintain your oral health as you age.

 How can I find affordable dental care for seniors?